codetwentyfive/Weather-App/README.md

 </ul>

-This project is part of The Odin Project Curriculum: https://www.theodinproject.com/
+This project started as a part of The Odin Project Curriculum: https://www.theodinproject.com/